JoshBroomberg/Maccabee/Maccabee/docs/source/design.rst

       Data Metrics are real-valued functions which measure some distributional property of a generated data set.
 Each data metric measures the position of the data set along some well-defined 'axis' of the distributional problem space.
 Each axis may have more than one corresponding data metric.

     DGP
       A Data Generating Process describes the mathematical process which gives rise to a set of observed data - covariates, treatment assignments, and outcomes - and the corresponding unobserved/oracle data, primarily the treatment effect.

-In Maccabee, a :class:`~maccabee.data_generation.data_generating_process.DataGeneratingProcess` combines a covariate :class:`~maccabee.data_sources.data_sources.DataSource` and concrete/sampled treatment and outcome functions.
-These two components provide all the information required to draw sampled data sets.
+      Concretely, a DGP relates the DGP Variables - defined in the constants group :class:`~maccabee.constants.Constants.DGPVariables` - through a series of stochastic/deterministic functions.
+The nature of these functions defines the location of the resultant data sets in the :term:`distributional problem space`.

     distributional problem space axis
       TODO - definition of axis